hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/235__Praveen_R._Bhat.md

 >> (yogi) continues in the upAsana mArga.
 It is at this stage that DSP is
 >> ideally suited for the योगि (yogi).
 >>
-> svAnubhava ​is needed in both.
+> svAnubhava is needed in both.
 Paramahamsa sannyasi is one who gets the same being an uttamottamAdhikAri at shravaNa itself.
 Mandukya Karika Bhashya specifically mentions this in advaitaprakaraNa that such sAdhakas do not need any futher sAdhana since all stages of jnAna are attained